brandonweiss/collector/README.md

 ### Models

 Include `Collector::Model` in your domain objects to turn them into models.
 Create accessors for any attributes.
+Accessors for `id`, `created_at`, and `updated_at` are created automatically.

 ```ruby
 class Pickle